inezaeliane/Hachaton-project_INEZA-_ELIANE/README.md

+I USE DIFFERENT TOOLS SUCH AS POWER BI TO MAKE A GOOD DASHBOARD AND VISUALIZATIONS AND ALSO I USE JUPITER NOTEBOOK FOR SOME VISUALIZATIONS AND I USE PYTHON
 The dashboard analyzes public sentiment on transportation services in Rwanda.

 It helps stakeholders understand concerns through feedback from various platforms.